 Font embedding on the web

 If you use a graphic application to create a logo, heading or other graphics for a web site, that's not font embedding.
-Usually, on a web site, fonts are embedded in order to replace the default fonts for text or headlines.
+On a web site, fonts are embedded in order to replace the default fonts for text or headlines.
 Embedded fonts require a different font format and a different type of license.
-Before you purchase a font, you'll have the option of choosing a web license.
-Compare the price and licensing terms on Fontspring and MyFonts to see which you prefer.
+When you add a font to your shopping cart, you can choose a web license.
 After purchasing, you'll receive web-ready fonts in various formats and some sample CSS code to help you get the fonts working on your site.

 Web Typography on Wikipedia